-I first started drumming over thirty five years ago.
+I first started drumming over forty five years ago.
 While vacationing as a little boy in Puerto Rico with my parents, I sat by the hotel pool in front of the salsa band, amazed and intrigued.
 My father had no idea what he was getting me into!
 I was disappointed at the hotel Christmas party when my friend got the bongos.
 My gift was a toy car.

 After we returned to New Jersey, I bugged my dad, a jazz enthusiast, to get me a Mexican conga drum.
 In the mid-70’s there were no conga teachers around, so I took drum lessons.